 In addition to program leaders, a high-quality program relies heavily upon well-qualified and experienced core program staff and service providers.
 The Grace Place for Children and Families (Elementary School) 21st CCLC program successfully attracted experienced staff members to provide both core academic enrichment and personal growth activities to actively participating 21st CCLC students.
 As required by the Florida Department of Education (FLDOE), all academic-based 21st CCLC projects and services were supervised by a teacher certified by the FLDOE (note: the FLDOE does not specifically require all project-based activities to be provided by teachers, only that at least one teacher be on-site to supervise these activities - a requirement the Grace Place (Elementary) 21st CCLC program far surpasses).
-Personal enrichment activities are provided by certified teachers, college students and interns (AP Leaders), high school and community volunteers - all of whom are trained in providing the personal enrichment activities to which they are assigned.
+Personal enrichment activities are provided by certified teachers and enrichment instructors with support from tremendous numbers of dedicated volunteers.

 Regardless of the activity, as shown in Table 5-1, the teachers and instructors appear to be adequately qualified to provide the specific activities.
 As per the program, all staff members have been trained in the federal and state 21st CCLC initiative, as well as the specific model proposed by the Grace Place for Children and Families (Elementary School) 21st CCLC Program.
 Table 5-1 also demonstrates that the program is well-staffed and is capable of maintaining the proposed ratio of students-to-teachers in both academic and personal enrichment activities.
 By applying the Florida Afterschool Network Standards, the program reports ensuring the staff-to-student ratio was at or below a 1:20 ratio, when possible.
-It is important to note that Table 5-1 does not necessarily suggest that these are the number of staff each day of programming, as this indicates only the total number of staff members which have worked in the Grace Place (Elementary) 21st CCLC Program during the entire operational year (Summer 2017 and 2017-2018 Academic Year).
+It is important to note that Table 5-1 does not necessarily suggest that these are the number of staff each day of programming, as this indicates only the total number of staff members which have worked in the Grace Place (Elementary) 21st CCLC Program during the entire operational year (Summer 2018 and 2018-2019 Academic Year).
 When necessary and prudent, several staff members can share a single position and would appear as two staff within the staffing table, as required for reporting requirements.
-This table provide necessary staffing information that has been required in the past for reporting to the US Department of Education through the federal reporting system (21APR) and the Florida Department of Education.
+This table provide necessary staffing information that has been required in the past for reporting to the US Department of Education.